 g.
 Allow Sufficient Time for Setup, Testing, and Transition

-Allocating enough time for setting up, testing, and transitioning to your new ERP system is absolutely essential for smooth implementation.
+Allocating enough time for setting up, testing, and transitioning to your new ERP system is essential for smooth implementation.
 Rushing through any stage can easily lead to missed errors, poor system integration, and unexpected operational disruptions.

 Companies must plan realistic timelines for every phase, including proper testing and training.
 This allows you to fine-tune the system and address issues well before it goes live.
 Taking adequate time helps reduce stress, improve system adoption, and ensure a successful transition.